metabase/metabase/docs/installation-and-operation/running-metabase-on-debian.md

 sudo systemctl restart rsyslog.service
 ```

-## Environment Vvariables for Metabase
+## Environment variables for Metabase

 [Environment variables](../configuring-metabase/environment-variables.md) provide a good way to customize and configure your Metabase instance on your server.
 On Debian systems, services typically expect to have accompanying configs inside `etc/default/<service-name>`.